HaaL01/Cloud-AI-Chatbot/readme.md

 # AI Chatbot with Next.js and Ollama

 A modern chatbot interface built with Next.js, React, and integrated with Ollama's phi3:mini model.
 Features a clean, responsive UI similar to ChatGPT and Claude.
+This website is meant to set-up and runned on AWS or any cloud service provider.

 ## Features